benjaminhoffman/gatsby-plugin-segment-js/README.md

       // Boolean indicating whether to delay calling analytics.load() until either:
       // 1) The User interacts with the page by scrolling
       // OR
-      // 2) The User triggers a Gatsby route change
+      // 2) The User triggers a Gatsby route change.
       //
       // If set, the `delayLoad` functionality is ignored.
       //
+      // NOTE:
-      // ADVANCED FEATURE: only use if you leverage client-side routing (ie, Gatsby <Link>)
+      // The route change will only be triggered if you leverage client-side routing (ie, Gatsby <Link>)
-      // This feature is used to help improve your website's TTI (for SEO, UX, etc).
+      // So if you leverage server-side routing with this feature, only a User scroll will trigger
+      // the `load` call.
+This is because client-side routing does not do
+      // a full page refresh, but server-side routing does.
+Therfore server-side routing will never
+      // appear to have been triggered by a User interaction.
       //
-      // See links below for more info.
-      //
-      // NOTE: But if you are using server-side routing and enable this feature,
-      // Segment will never load.
-This is because although client-side routing does not do
-      // a full page refresh, server-side routing does, so the client-side code will
-      // be reloaded on each routing change rather than called again with the `prevLocation`
-      // set.
+      // This is an advanced feature most often used to try to help improve your website's TTI (for SEO, UX, etc).
       //
       // See here for more context:
       // Client-side routing and browser code: https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/